k-path/cpp-notes/cpp-features/useful_operations.md

 }
 ```

-## Get the last digit of a number/every digit of a number
+## Get the last digit of a number/every digit of a number OR Get every prefix of a number
 ```cpp
 #include <iostream>
 using namespace std;